arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 Wrappers
 --------

 In a drunken bout of featuritis someone thought it would be a good feature to add “wrappers” to `fopen()` so you can use it to download files from HTTP, FTP, open archives, and so forth.

-Of course, this may or may not work, depending on the value of `allow_url_fopen`.
+This may or may not work, depending on the value of `allow_url_fopen`.
 Every PHP installation behaves different!

 There are some problems with this; for starters it's rather hackish.
 How do you get the response headers?
 Why, with a special magically created